dafny-lang/dafny/docs/_includes/Types.md

 ```dafny
 {% include Example-Seq.dfy %}
 ```

-[^fn-slice-into-tuple]:  Now that Dafny supports built-in tuples, the
-    plan is to change the sequence slice operation to return not a sequence of subsequences, but a tuple of subsequences.
-TODO: But as a sequence of subsequences one can iterate over them.

 The operation `multiset(s)` yields the multiset of elements of sequence `s`.
 It is allowed in non-ghost contexts only if the element